Determinants

 How to Study Determinants?

-Start preparing by understanding and practising to find the value of the determinants.
+Start preparing by understanding and practicing to find the value of the determinants.
 Try to be clear on concepts like minors and cofactors of determinants and their properties.
 Practice many problems from each topic for better understanding.

 If you are preparing for competitive exams then solve as many problems as you can.
 Do not jump on the solution right away.
 Remember if your basics are clear you should be able to solve any question on this topic.